China Q2 bank earnings to signal end of easy profits

 This year the central bank raised the competitive stakes by giving banks more leeway to set their own deposit and lending rates.
 Commercial banks can now set deposit rates at up to 1.2 times the benchmark central bank rate.

-“Margins will likely fall more in the second half of this year, partly because of the interest rate liberalization we’re seeing,” said Tan Yuansheng, president of Chongqing Rural Commercial Bank (3618.HK), which reported a 25 percent jump in its first-half earnings on August 17.
+“Margins will likely fall more in the second half of this year, partly because of the interest rate liberalisation we’re seeing,” said Tan Yuansheng, president of Chongqing Rural Commercial Bank, which reported a 25 percent jump in its first-half earnings on Aug.
+17.

 The net interest spread has tightened to just 0.9 percent, based on the lowest permissible lending rates and highest permissible deposit rates, from more than 3 percent as recently as June.